isovector/reasonablypolymorphic.com/site/httw/2016-11-16-polymorphism.markdown

 we wanted to be able to choose between `R`eading and `W`riting, so we needed a wire for that.
 But we also only wanted this machine to output the value at its `D`estination if we wanted to read things.
-We solved this problem by adding a `G`o wire, whose only job it was was to tell us when to actually do something.
+We solved this problem by adding a `G`o wire, whose only job it was to tell us when to actually do something.

 If we had `Maybe a` available to us back then, we could have gotten rid of `G` entirely, and instead just made `RW : Maybe Bool`, where a value of `Nothing`